Stress and Male Infertility

 Oxidative Stress and Male Infertility

 Oxidative stress in sperm is induced by REACTIVE OXYGEN SPECIES (ROS).
 For normal sperm physiology ROS is needed in small quantities but excessive production of ROS might negatively affect the sperm’s fertilizing ability.
-Decreased levels of seminal anti-oxidant enzymes and decrease in total anti0oxidant binding capacity will result in rise of ROS levels in semen.
-ROS are induced by multiple factors, the figure below gives a detailed over view of all the factors that result in raised ROS and thereby inducing oxidative stress on sperm cells and decreasing the reproductive potential.
+Decreased levels of seminal antioxidant enzymes and decrease in total antioxidant binding capacity will result in rise of ROS levels in semen.
+ROS are induced by multiple factors, the figure below gives a detailed overview of all the factors that result in raised ROS and thereby inducing oxidative stress on sperm cells and decreasing the reproductive potential.